 The Career Advising and Counseling (CAC) unit of the Career Center is a theory-based advising unit, located within the Career Center.
 Students can take advantage of drop-in career advising services, which include meeting one-on-one with a trained Career Advisor about issues such as choosing a major or occupation, the job and internship searching process, going to graduate school, and many other career-related topics.
 The Career Advisor guides them and offers access to CAC's many career-related resources including books, files, guides, databases, and Web sites.
 The Career Center conducts frequent workshops for classes, student groups, and special events, offering a wide variety of topics such as Resumé Writing and Interviewing.
 Special equipment and materials are available for distance students and students with disabilities.
 Dunlap Student Success Center; (850) 644-6431; http://career.fsu.edu.

-First year students at Florida State University have an opportunity to participate in one of seven living-learning communities.
+First year students at Florida State University have an opportunity to participate in one of eight living-learning communities.
 Each community is directed by an FSU faculty member.
 Participants live together in University housing and enjoy academic experiences that focus on a theme or major.
-Information and applications are available through University Housing, http://housing.fsu.edu.
-The seven communities are: Bryan Hall Learning Community; Music Living-Learning Community; Nursing Learning Community; Health Professions Learning Community; Social Justice Living-Learning Community; Global and Public Affairs Learning Community; and Women in Math, Science, and Engineering (WIMSE).
+Information and applications are available through University Housing, https://housing.fsu.edu/living-learning-communities.
+The eight communities are: Bryan Hall Learning Community; Music Living-Learning Community; Nursing Learning Community; Health Professions Learning Community; Social Justice Living-Learning Community; Global and Public Affairs Learning Community; Entrepreneurship and Innovation Learning Community; and Women in Math, Science, and Engineering (WIMSE).

 Freshman Interest Groups (FIGs)